Inflammation is a natural response to cuts and stings and viruses, right? So why would you want to reduce inflammation?

-Chronic inflammation can have negative effects on the body in numerous ways, and recent research has shown a link in chronic inflammation to obesity, diabetes, heart disease and even depression.
+To make matters worse, chronic inflammation can have negative effects on the body in numerous ways, and recent research has shown a link in chronic inflammation to obesity, diabetes, heart disease, and even depression.
+So finding ways to reduce inflammation may help you feel better.
+(1)

 Chronic inflammation occurs when the immune system believes there is a constant threat, causing it to attack the body’s cells.
-Inflammation can damage the body and be a key culprit in weight gain.
-If you haven’t read up on anti-inflammatory foods, they’re a way to help your body fight inflammation naturally.
-Anti-inflammatory foods include (among others):
+In fact, inflammation can damage the body and also be a key culprit in weight gain.
+Have you heard of antioxidants?
+These little gems in your food supply help reduce inflammation.
+So if you haven’t read up on antioxidant foods, they’re a way to help your body fight inflammation naturally.
+Anti-inflammatory foods include (among others) the following: (2)

 - Leafy Green Vegetables